vjandrei/gridsome-starter-theme/README.md

 With Gridsome offering a plugin-rich ecosystem, there are a few key plugins that make this project possible.

 - [Gridsome Source Filesystem](https://gridsome.org/plugins/@gridsome/source-filesystem) Transform files into content that can be fetched with GraphQL in your components.

+- [Gridsome Tailwindcss](https://gridsome.org/plugins/gridsome-plugin-tailwindcss) This plugin will add Tailwind to your Gridsome project.

 ### Install Gridsome CLI tool if you don't have